“Once more the Sith shall rule the galaxy! And… we shall have peace.“

 While it is obvious that there is evil among the Separatists, it is not clear that the Republic is the force of good that everyone seems to assume it to be.
 As it is consumed and burdened more and more by the war, its values are no longer clear.
 But if you raise the issue, especially to an idealistic kid like Anakin, “you’re sounding like a separatist!”

 Reckless abandon in the name of some vague idea of security; what is true of politics is also true of their love.
 When Anakin embraces the dark side, he does so not for ambition, adventure, greed, or power, but to save a life.
 So sure that his wife’s death in childbirth is coming, Anakin is quick to deal with the devil to stop it, never once pausing to consider that such a prophecy could be self fulfilled.
-In so doing he becomes a horrifying bastardization of himself, just as the Empire did from a Republic that had cast off all of its institutional checks and diplomatic values one by one until there was nothing left of it but what a Hitlerian Caesar could fashion for himself.
+By adopting such a path, an evil man is born from the darkest recesses within him, just as the Empire did from a Republic that had cast off all of its institutional checks and diplomatic values one by one until there was nothing left of it but what a Caesar figure could fashion for himself.
 From Padmé’s point of view, the exact same thing happened to both.

 Note, however, that as evil as Palpatine is, the Jedi are every bit as much to blame for Anakin’s downfall.
 There had always been friction between him and the Council since the moment he first arrived and was told that he would not be trained.
 By appointing Anakin as his personal representative on the Council, Palpatine sets him on a path to be spurned and betrayed by the rest of them.
 When he sows doubt into Anakin’s mind that the Jedi have all the answers, he does so in a way that cuts straight to the central tenets of a Jedi’s existence.
 You can hear it in Hayden Christensen’s voice when his character recites the dogmatic lessons.
 “The Jedi are selfless.
 They only care about others.” “[The Sith] think inwards, only about themselves.”
 Yet this is coming just after Anakin has heard the worst possible advice a Jedi could have given him, even if the principle underlying it was true.
 Fear of loss is indeed a path to the dark side.
 That does not make the prescription any less cold blooded.
 “Do not mourn or miss the dead.
 Train yourself to let go of those you fear to lose.”
 It’s hard to imagine anything more selfish, since Jedi are also taught to love unconditionally and exhibit compassion.
 Thus the venerated Darth Plagueis the Wise meme, which for all we know could’ve just been something Palpatine made up, is a story designed to confront the contradiction.
 A Dark Lord of the Sith who cares for others and saves lives is either beyond the imagination of the Jedi or a threat to their teachings.
 Anakin suspects the latter.
 And as the Jedi close him off and shut him out more and more from their affairs (just as Padmé tells Anakin not to do to their marriage), that distrust only depends, especially as they assign Anakin more and more unethical and unscrupulous tasks all the while.